isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    authentication.
 This parameter is ignored when the user ID is not specified or is empty.
    The password is optional; if not specified, an empty password is used.

+-  ``basic-auth-password-file`` - is an alternative to ``basic-auth-password``: instead to put the password itself in the configuration file it is in the file specifies by this parameter.

 -  ``role`` - denotes the role of the server in the HA setup.
 The following roles are supported in the load-balancing configuration:
    ``primary``, ``secondary``, and ``backup``.
 There must be exactly one